Sweet Dog

 Why does a dog growl at a person?

-How can I tell if my dog is afraid of me?
+How do I know if my dog is afraid of me?

-Look at his whole body: he makes himself small, tail low or tucked, ears back, he avoids your gaze, licks his nose or moves away as you approach.
-One signal on its own proves nothing.
-The answer isn't to force him but to go calmly and let him come at his own pace: it's your steady manner that reassures him.
+Look at his whole body: he makes himself small, tail low or tucked, ears back, he avoids your eyes, licks his nose or moves away when you come close.
+These are appeasement signals, requests to slow down, not proof on their own.
+The answer isn't to force him, but to move calmly and let him come at his own pace.

-How can I tell if my dog trusts me?
+How do I know if my dog trusts me?

-By signs, never by a test: he greets you when you get home then settles, goes off to explore and comes back to you, holds your gaze with soft eyes, sighs against you, brings you a toy.
-It's dependable everyday life (walks, play, calm routines) that builds this bond, not proof to demand of him.
+You recognise it through signs, never through a test: he greets you happily when you come home then rests, goes off to explore and comes back to you, holds your gaze with soft eyes, sighs against you, brings you a toy.
+It's reliable daily life (walks, play, calm routines) that builds that bond, not proof you demand from him.

-He doesn't wipe out what he's lived through, but he learns over the top of it.
-Learning stays possible at any age (AVSAB, 2021): a bad start slows the work, it doesn't rule it out.
-Count in weeks and months of a reassuring present, not in a past to erase.
+He doesn't erase it, but he learns new things on top of it, whatever his age: a bad start slows the work down, it doesn't rule it out.
+Count in weeks and months of reassuring present, not in a past to be wiped away.

-Should you reassure a frightened dog, or does that reinforce its fear?
+Should you reassure a frightened dog, or does that reinforce the fear?

 It's a stubborn myth: calmly comforting a frightened dog does not reinforce his fear.
-Fear is an emotion, not a behaviour that a stroke would 'reward'.
-What matters is your calm: a steady voice and a quiet presence help, whereas panicking along with him makes things worse.
+Fear is an emotion, not a behaviour that a stroke would “reward”.
+What counts is your calm: a steady voice and a quiet presence help, whereas panicking along with him makes things worse.

 My dog growls when I come near his bowl, what should I do?

-Above all, don't take the bowl away and don't put your hand in it: removing his food deepens the fear of losing it.
-Simply walk past and drop in a better morsel (a little chicken), and spread several bowls around the home.
-If the growling takes hold, get help from a professional.
+Above all, don't take the bowl away and don't put your hand in it: taking his food away reinforces his fear of losing it.
+Simply walk past and add a better morsel (a bit of chicken), closer and closer over successive meals, without ever touching his bowl.
+If the growling settles in, get support from a professional.

 Loading your progress…